SOMALILAND – The Trip

 ON Oriental Hotel for $18/night, decent wifi, clean, breakfast included – order off an extensive menu.
 All the cafe lattes you wanted.
 Built in 1953, it is pleasant enough with 1950s decor in the rooms – pink with green and Indian red panels.
 The bed is very hard but I slept ok.

 Hargeisa Central Mosque.
 Downtown, it has 2 minarets.
 I wanted to go in and they pointed at my bare legs, so I put on my zip-on legs.
 Then the problems started.
-Basically all said I could not enter as I was not Moslem.
+Basically, all said I could not enter as I was not Moslem.
 When I said I only wanted to look around for a minute, younger guys thought this was OK.
 I soon had a crowd of 20 around me but few spoke good English.
-Some older guys got very angry about entering.
-They couldn’t understand that simply standing in the doorway was all I really wanted to do.
+Some older guys got angry about entering.
+They couldn’t understand that simply standing in the doorway was all I wanted to do.
 I finally stood about 10 feet from the door moving around to see inside, then finally stood at the door and had a good look.
-It is low-ceiling with 42 columns and plain inside.
+It is low-ceiling with 42 columns and is plain inside.
 I could not get a good look at the mihrab.
 I thanked them and smiled.
 They all seemed happy.

 Hargeisa Camel Market.
 I walked the 1.4 km from the mosque to the market.
 There were many herds of camels with about 60-100 camels in each.
 Most had green writing painted on them.
 On the south side are thousands of goats – most in small groups tied together and minded by women under umbrellas.
 I took pictures of the goats but one woman brandished a cleaver!!